vub/team/gitlab.md

 Each repository must have those files as initialisation.

 - `README.md`:
 This file documents all things need to be noted in this repo.
 Depends on type of repo, README.md covers:

-  - Requirement installation
+   * Requirement installation
-  - How to compile and run
+   * How to compile and run
-  - Development(architecture, how to extend new feature)
+   * Development(architecture, how to extend new feature)
-  - How to deploy
+   * How to deploy

 - `.gitlab/issue_templates/ISSUE_TEMPLATE.md`

-We uses `issues board` for task management.
+We uses **issues board** for tasks management.
 Every issue must follow this template.

 ```
 <!--